Chart Color Schemes

 Baringa has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects that may impact the area.
-Key projects include Aura Business Park, Aura Hotel, The Wave - Sunshine Coast Rail and Metro, and New Bells Creek Zone Substation.
-Those likely to be most relevant are detailed below.
+AreaSearch has identified six projects likely impacting the area.
+Key projects are Aura Business Park, Aura Hotel, The Wave - Sunshine Coast Rail and Metro, New Bells Creek Zone Substation.

 Professional plan users can use the search below to filter and access additional projects.